The Customs Department has simultaneously deployed professional measures to control customs along the entire Central region.

 From mid-December 2024 to mid-May 2025, the Customs Department nationwide seized a total of 76 drug cases with a volume of up to 1.9 tons, involving 83 suspects.

-"It is possible that drug criminals are moving from hot spots like Nghe An and Ha Tinh to the Central Highlands, where they think they are less likely to be noticed," said Mr. Ho Van Dung.
-Therefore, Mr. Dung believes that it is necessary to maintain a permanent force at hot spots, while applying technology to detect from a distance and prevent in a timely manner.
+"It is possible that drug criminals are moving from hot spots like Nghe An and Ha Tinh to the Central Highlands, where they believe they will receive less attention," said Mr. Ho Van Dung.
+Therefore, Mr. Dung believes that it is necessary to maintain a permanent force at hot spots, while applying technology to detect from a distance and prevent in time.

 Mr. Minh